sunopako/AMR/README.md

 The only exception is ***Pacing***, which is rated on a scale of 1 to 3:

- 1. Bored even once
+ 1. Bored even for a minute
  2. OK
- 3. So interesting that time flew by
+ 3. Didn't notice time flew by

 ### Weighing System